Problems with bleeding, easy bruising, or swollen joints?

 What Are the Signs and Symptoms of Bleeding Disorders?

 There are many possible symptoms of bleeding disorders.
-Some are easy to understand because they happen outside the body, like bleeding too long from a cut in the skin.
-But bleeding that happens inside the body (like in a joint) may be harder to recognize as being caused by a bleeding disorder.
+Some are easy to see because they happen outside the body, like bleeding too long from a cut in the skin.
+But bleeding that happens inside the body (like in a joint) may be harder to notice.
 Also, symptoms can range from mild (not too much worse than normal) to severe (much worse than normal).

 Symptoms of a bleeding disorder may include—